How can I take part in this program?

 All mentors and mentees are also supported by a mentoring coach based at a participating Community Partner organization.
 Their role is to support you throughout the entire time you are being mentored and respond to your questions and concerns.
 The coach can refer you to other resources, services and supports to help you in your job search, and troubleshoot or provide advice if any problems come up.

 How do I get a mentor?

-Mentoring coaches from a Program Delivery Partner organization will match you with a mentor based on information about your occupation.
+Mentoring coaches from a Community Partner organization will match you with a mentor based on information about your occupation.
 Mentors are not involved in the matching process.
 If you do not feel that the match is right for you, please let the mentoring coach know as early as possible in the relationship.

 How do I know who my mentoring coach is?